ChimeraTK/MotorDriverCard-PythonBindings/doc/ReadMe.txt

 How to compile:

-You need the MotorDriverCard library and the mtca4u python bindings.
+You need the MotorDriverCard library, boost-python and the mtca4u python bindings.
 Either install the debian packages
-$ sudo apt-get install dev-mtca4u-motordrivercard python-mtca4upy
+$ sudo apt-get install dev-mtca4u-motordrivercard python-mtca4upy libboost-python-dev
 or manually install them from the source code.

 1. Create a build directory, usually direcly inside the checkout directory.